Here's how to watch the 2019 Leonid meteor shower hit its peak this weekend

 The Leonids are looking to light it up again this weekend, as the meteor shower does every mid-November.
-This year could come with a little more "shooting star" activity than normal on Friday night in the Americas and early Saturday morning in Europe.
+But this year could come with a little more "shooting star" activity than normal on Friday night in the Americas and early Saturday morning in Europe.

 The Leonid meteor shower occurs each year when our planet passes through a cloud of debris left behind by comet 55P/Tempel-Tuttle.
 The shower is active for most of November, but really becomes visible when it hits its peak this weekend.
 Unfortunately, the moon is also set to be about 80 percent full, probably washing out some of the 15 meteors per hour that are predicted.